Learning to Conduct Legal Reviews of Weapons

 The five-day course is designed for lawyers, diplomats and other officials, either currently involved or likely to be involved in legal weapons reviews and/or other weapons-related issues.
 It does not assume any particular knowledge of, or previous experience in international law or the law of armed conflict.

 CHF 750.
 The course is offered at reduced tuition charges because of funding from the Swiss government.
+Apply two months before the course start date to qualify for a 15% discount.
+Alumni qualify for a 20% discount.
+Certain circumstances are eligible for scholarships.

 Contact our staff for advice.